In This Article

 Every financial institution regulator now examines cybersecurity posture.
 The FFIEC Cybersecurity Assessment Tool, NIST Cybersecurity Framework, and regulator-specific guidance all require documented evidence of security controls.
 This template connects to Microsoft 365 security infrastructure and vulnerability management tools to create a continuous compliance evidence stream.

-The dashboard tracks Secure Score trends, Conditional Access policy effectiveness, endpoint protection coverage, vulnerability remediation timelines, and incident response plan currency.
+The dashboard tracks Microsoft Secure Score trends, Microsoft Entra ID Conditional Access policy effectiveness, Microsoft Defender for Endpoint protection coverage, vulnerability remediation timelines, and incident response plan currency.
 For institutions subject to Fannie Mae's Information Security Supplement, it maps controls across all 14 required security domains and tracks the annual officer attestation timeline.
-The 36-hour breach notification requirement means your incident response workflow needs to be documented, rehearsed, and verified as current — this dashboard tracks all three.
+The 36-hour breach notification requirement means your incident response workflow needs to be documented, rehearsed, and verified as current, this dashboard tracks all three.

 5. Third-Party Vendor Risk Dashboard